THEME: CANVAS 2018

 RECONCILING CHURCH AND CREATIVITY

 We stand at a stalemate.
 In many ways, the church doesn’t want the creative and the creative doesn’t want the church.
-This is in part because the church doesn’t know what to do creatives and creatives no longer sees the church’s value.
+This is in part because the church doesn’t know what to do with creatives and creatives no longer see the church’s value.

 Many in the church have chosen to sidestep art, imagination, and beauty altogether.
 Others here overemphasize the role of creatives and creativity to the point of idolatry.
 And there are those in the church who use creativity as an evangelistic weapon, ironically using bleached out Xerox copies of the culture’s ingenuity to build a bully pulpit against that very same culture.

 Creatives struggle too.
 Many leave the church because Jesus’s bride has somehow overlooked their talents and undervalued their artistic gifts.
 Instead of addressing the issues directly, creatives often detach and rework their theological commitments to make a name for themselves in the “new and better” congregation of their artistic community, quietly leading those they inspire to follow them into the dark.

 Where did this all go wrong?